cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 This blog post is about some additional relation types needed to capture the relations between pathways appearing in these databases.

-Like many blog posts, this one was inspired by a tweet.
+Like many of my blog posts, this one was inspired by a tweet.
 After the following discussion, I thought it would be good to better organize the ideas and elaborate.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/KEGG?src=hash&amp;ref_src=twsrc%5Etfw">#KEGG</a> provides a namespace of non-species-specific pathway terms that all of its species-specific pathways can map to. <a href="https://twitter.com/reactome?ref_src=twsrc%5Etfw">@reactome</a> could you provide the same?</p>&mdash; Charles Tapley Hoyt (@cthoyt) <a href="https://twitter.com/cthoyt/status/1344076052386238464?ref_src=twsrc%5Etfw">December 30, 2020</a></blockquote>